michalochman/react-pixi-fiber/CONTRIBUTING.md

 3. If you've fixed a bug or added code that should be tested, add tests!
 4. Ensure the test suite passes (`yarn test`).
 Tip: `yarn test --watch TestName` is helpful in development.
 5. Format your code with [prettier](https://github.com/prettier/prettier) (`yarn prettier`).
-6. Make sure your code lints (`yarn lint`).
+6. Make sure your code lints (`yarn eslint`).

 ## Style Guide

 We use an automatic code formatter called [Prettier](https://prettier.io/).
 Run `yarn prettier` after making any changes to the code.

 Then, our linter will catch most issues that may exist in your code.
-You can check the status of your code styling by simply running `yarn lint`.
+You can check the status of your code styling by simply running `yarn eslint`.

 However, there are still some styles that the linter cannot pick up.
 If you are unsure about something, looking at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you in the right direction.